jorupp/linux-node-dev-image/README.md

 project rely on Linux.
 I'd like to run my IDE + Browser on the Windows machine and the node stuff in a Docker container.

+**Warning: there are some known issues with dot-files (ie. .git or .gitignore) - I think it's the nginx webdav extension causing it.
+This can make some projects/IDEs act odd.**

 This image is based on `dorowu/ubuntu-desktop-lxde-vnc`, and adds:
  * `git`
  * `screen`